50 30 20 rule

 Household needs make up the most considerable portion of the 50/30/20 budgeting rule.

-Needs are essential purchases necessary to live, and everyone must spend money on these basic expenses regardless of their job, income, family size, or location.
+Needs are categorized as essential purchases necessary to live.
+Everyone must spend money on these basic expenses regardless of their job, income, family size, or location.
+Some needs include:

 Wants: 30%

-Entertainment expenses always fall into the “wants” category.
-For example, these expenses might include monthly gaming subscriptions, streaming services, concert tickets, phone apps, hobbies, and dining out.
+• Entertainment expenses always fall into the “wants” category.
+Gaming subscriptions, streaming services, concert tickets, phone apps, and hobbies all fall under the entertainment umbrella.

 Savings: 20%

-Following the 50/30/20 rule, 20% of your income goes to savings.
-This includes your retirement plan, savings account, and emergency fund.
+Following the 50/30/20 rule, 20% of your income will go to savings.
+This includes your retirement plan, savings account, and emergency fund

-And even though minimum monthly payments are considered “needs,” debt repayments can be included in the “savings” category.
+Even though minimum monthly payments are considered “needs,” debt repayments can be included in the “savings” category.
+So, if you have student loans, personal loans, or other forms of debt, you can put it in the 20% savings section.

 1. Calculate your income

-Figure out your total monthly income after taxes.
-Be sure to count any retirement deposits, as you’ll include these in your savings bucket.
+The first thing you need to do is figure out your total monthly income after taxes.
+You should count your regular income and any side gigs you may have into this total.
+Include any retirement deposits too as you’ll include these in your savings bucket.

 2. Take a look at your recent spending habits